 This spring the physics department will offer two astronomy courses: PHYS 108 Astronomy: Stars, Galaxies, and the Big Bang; and PHYS 208 Introduction to Astrophysics.
-Since PHYS 208 is a new course, and there are new limitations on who may take PHYS 108, this advice is intended to guide students and their advisors during course selection.
+Since PHYS 208 is a relatively new course, and there are limitations on who may take PHYS 104/108, this advice is intended to guide students and their advisors during course selection.

-PHYS 108 assumes no prior college mathematics or physics experience, and is primarily intended for non-STEM majors fulfilling their NS requirements.
+PHYS 104 and PHYS 108 assume no prior college mathematics or physics experience, and are intended for non-STEM majors fulfilling their NS requirements.
 While equations/problem-solving is included, conceptual understanding is emphasized.
-With this in mind, the course is now closed to students who have taken calculus-based introductory mechanics (PHYS 131 or PHYS 151).
+With this in mind, both courses are now closed to students who have taken calculus-based introductory mechanics (PHYS 131 or PHYS 151).

-PHYS 208 is a new course that is better suited for students who have taken an introductory mechanics course.
-PHYS 208 will assume that students have learned the basics of gravity and mathematical problem-solving, allowing the course to include more topics and to delve more deeply into the physical reasons for cosmic phenomena.
+PHYS 208 is better suited for students who have taken an introductory mechanics course.
+PHYS 208 will assume that students have learned Newton’s laws, angular momentum. and mathematical problem-solving, allowing the course to include more topics and to delve more deeply into the physical reasons for cosmic phenomena.

-Students who have never taken physics should continue to register for PHYS 108 as before.
+Students who have never taken physics should continue to register for PHYS 104 or PHYS 108 as before.

-Students with credit for PHYS 111 (algebra-based mechanics) may choose whether to take PHYS 108 or 208.
+Students with credit for PHYS 111 (algebra-based mechanics) may choose whether to take PHYS 104, PHYS 108 or PHYS 208.
 A student pursuing (or intending to pursue) a physics, math, or engineering major, or who is otherwise comfortable with algebraic problem-solving, will likely prefer PHYS 208.
+Any student who intends to take PHYS 131/151 in the future should take PHYS 208.

 Students with credit for PHYS 131/151 (calculus-based mechanics) should register for PHYS 208.
 This course will be more appropriate for their experience and typical interests.
-PHYS 208 also fulfills elective requirements for the Physics minor and the BS Physics major, while PHYS 104/108 can only count towards the AB Physics major.
+PHYS 208 also fulfills elective requirements for the Physics minor, the BS Physics major, and many engineering majors; while PHYS 104/108 can only count towards the AB Physics major.

 PHYS 108: Spring 2023 syllabus, Spring 2024 syllabus (note one-time adjustments for the solar eclipse)